A CRM Consultant is a new business formed by Jennifer DeRose M.A., R.P.A.

 Jennifer DeRose, Principal Investigator

-Jennifer DeRose M.A., R.P.A., has nearly 15-years of professional cultural
+Jennifer DeRose M.A., R.P.A., has over 15-years of professional cultural

 resource management experience working within the Plateau cultural region of